Call for the Development of First-Year Discovery Subjects

 The Office of the Vice Chancellor (OVC) is prepared to offer curriculum development funds to all departments at MIT who wish to create inspiring opportunities to engage undergraduate students and help them explore different fields of knowledge, academic departments, and possible future careers, primarily during their first year.

-These new First-Year Discovery (FYD) subjects can be offered in the fall, IAP, or spring.
-Please note, in the fall and spring terms, FYD subjects may count towards a separate 9-unit limit outside the regular first-year credit limit.
+First-Year Discovery (FYD) subjects can be offered in the fall, IAP, or spring.
+Under Phase II of the CUP Experiment, in the fall and spring terms, FYD subjects may count towards a separate 9-unit limit outside the regular first-year credit limit.
 During IAP, they count towards the 12-unit limit for all students.

 The CoC proposals should be submitted through the typical subject proposal process.
 Subject descriptions should end with the following sentence: “Subject can count toward the 9-unit discovery-focused credit limit for first year students.”
 Proposals should include a rationale explaining how the subject meets the criteria listed below for FYD subjects.